 There are 8 acres of gardens to explore designed by architect Frederick Law Olmsted, Jr. Ferns, palms, oaks, and pines galore with seasonal foliage with tons of spots to sit and relax.
-The gardens are home to 126 different species of birds, as well as the threatened gopher tortoise and endangered eastern indigo snake.
+The gardens are home to 126 different bird species and the threatened gopher tortoise and the endangered eastern indigo snake.

 The gardens are paved or mulched, and the gardens are broken into nine unique zones:

 Endangered Plant Garden